On this page you'll be shown how to customize the charts available in the Reporting & Dashboards Tool

 In order to make the different series display in different ways, select one of the series in the Format > Elements > Series and use the Series type sub-menu to choose a new chart type.

 In order to add trendlines to a series, go to Format > Elements > Series and select Trendlines.
 Change the type from None to the appropriate setting.

-In the Data Visualization module, you can add notes to the dimension elements.
+In the Data Visualization Tool, you can add notes to the dimension elements.
 Once added to an item, this note will be displayed in each chart where this element is shown.

 When building a chart and placing the dimension on the axis, a red flag appears for the item to which you have added an annotation (for a table, you’ll see a flag in the top right corner of the cell).
 When you hold your mouse over a flag, a hint with the annotation appears.

 To add an annotation, from the Dashboard, right-click the selected chart and hover over Annotations.
 Select the level on which the annotation should be available.
 In the Annotations window, click Add.